Hartree method for molecular polaritons: Introduction

-When dye molecules are embedded in microstructures such as microcavities and nanofibers, the strong light-matter interaction can lead to formation of composite photon-exciton particles, known as exciton polaritons (EP), see\cite{Ebbesen2016, HWMB2019,KavokinBook,Li18324} and references therein.
-The systems with strong coupling draw a lot of attention due to their potential to cause changes in chemical reaction rates\cite{HSGDE2012}, to form high-temperature EP Bose-Einstein condensate\cite{SFW1998,KRK2006,KavokinBook}, and to show long-range particle propagation\cite{Takazawa10, RAGS2018, HKDQNMF2020}.
-The concept, generally used to describe the polaritons in the organic-based devices, deal with the Frenkel excitons, possessing the large binding energy and the large oscillator strength, and the light modes entangled to them.
-Due to anticrossing of the light and the exciton dispersions, the light-matter interaction splits the EP dispersion curve onto lower and upper branches.
-The splitting is governed by the strength of the light-matter interaction parameter $g$.
-In organic materials $g$ can reach significant values, up to\cite{Takazawa10,HWMB2019} $1eV$.
-The strong interaction of electronic and vibrational degrees of freedom, an inherent property of organic materials, essentially increases the EP stability and admits dynamic rearrangements in polariton systems: from boson-like condensation of polaritons\cite{KavokinBook} to their relaxation\cite{CMCTAKL2011}, and transport\cite{Takazawa10}.
-In the spectra of organic-based polariton devices the interaction with vibrations is revealed through the vibronic replicas of the polariton dispersion curves\cite{BHGHT2017, HF2004, Rocca09}.
-Therefore, both the interaction between light and molecular electron density, and the interaction of electron density with the molecular backbone vibrations must be considered as equally strong\cite{Toyozawa59, RSG2019,SN2019}.
+When dye molecules form a microstructure such as a nanofiber crystal \cite{Takazawa10}, or a molecular solution placed into a microcavity, the strong light-matter interaction can lead to the formation of composite photon-exciton particles, known as exciton-polaritons, see~\cite{Ebbesen2016,HWMB2019,KavokinBook,Li18324} and references therein.
+The systems with strong coupling to light draw a lot of attention due to their potential to cause changes in chemical reaction rates~\cite{HSGDE2012}, to form high-temperature polariton Bose-Einstein condensate~\cite{KavokinBook,SFW1998,KRK2006,DCTH2006}, and to show long-range particle propagation~\cite{Takazawa10, RAGS2018, HKDQNMF2020}.
+The concept, generally used to describe the polaritons in the organic-based devices, deals with the Frenkel excitons~\cite{Agranovich09}.
+This type of excitons possesses the property to be localized on a few molecules (the typical size $\sim $10\AA ), which, in particular, defines their stability (the binding energy $\sim 1$eV).
+A stronger coupling is achieved due to the large oscillator strength of the dye molecules.
+Entanglement of the excitonic states with certain light modes formed in the microcavity or with the free radiation modes splits the linearly growing with respect to the wavevector~$q$ light dispersion curve in the point of its crossing (the anticrossing point, AP) with almost constant exciton energy~$\omega_{ex}$.
+The gap width between the lower and the upper polariton dispersion branches (Rabi splitting) is governed by the strength of the light-matter interaction parameter $g$.
+In organic materials, $g$ can reach significant values, up to $1$eV~\cite{Takazawa10,HWMB2019}.
+The above picture becomes more complex when one accounts for the interaction of the molecular electrons with the vibrational degrees of freedom, the inherent property of organic materials.
+The vibrations are known to assist the exciton-polariton stability and participate in such dynamic rearrangements of the polariton systems as bose-like condensation~\cite{KavokinBook}, transport~\cite{Takazawa10, HKDQNMF2020,Fainberg17APL}, and relaxation~\cite{CMCTAKL2011,HPTTGT2021,FMSWMBPZ2021,BHGHT2017,LRA2004,CMCTAKL2011}.
+Therefore, when describing complex processes involving polaritons, both the interaction of light with molecules and the interaction of electron density with vibrations of the molecular cores must be treated on equal footing~\cite{Toyozawa59, RSG2019,SN2019,WFG2016,Fainberg18Advances,Fainberg19JPCC}.